LaClimSx/data-story-datasentinels/docs/index.markdown

 The vast majority of cascades are tiny.
 One extra step.
 Maybe two.
 That’s it.
 In practical terms, this means a subreddit gets criticized, reacts somewhere else, and then the whole thing fizzles out.
 No long-running feud.
 No platform-wide war.

 Yes, there are longer cascades.
 You can see the long tail in both plots.
 Occasionally, a conflict stays hot long enough to jump across several communities, either because it taps into something emotional, symbolic, or already controversial.
-These are the cases people remember — and screenshot — because they’re loud and messy.
+These are the cases people remember, and screenshot, because they’re loud and messy.

 But they’re rare.